Spectral quality

 Mass deviations

-SIRIUS assumes that mass deviations (the difference between the measured mass and the theoretical mass of the ion) are normally distributed( Jaitly et al.; Zubarev & Mann; Böcker & Dührkop).
-The user-defined parameter “mass accuracy” is given in parts-per-million (ppm).
-SIRIUS interpretes this parameter as a “guarantee” and, hence, assumes that this is the maximum allowed mass deviation; it will discard all explanations that require a larger mass deviation.
-This implies that if in doubt, you should use a larger mass accuracy to ensure that SIRIUS can successfully annotate peaks in the spectrum.
+SIRIUS assumes that mass deviations (the difference between measured and theoretical ion masses) follow a normal distribution (Jaitly et al., Zubarev & Mann, Böcker & Dührkop).
+The user-defined parameter “mass accuracy” is specified in parts-per-million (ppm).
+SIRIUS interprets this parameter as the maximum allowable mass deviation and will discard any interpretations that require a greater deviation.
+Therefore, if in doubt, it is advisable to set a wider mass accuracy to ensure SIRIUS can successfully annotate peaks in the spectrum.
 For masses below 200 Da, we use the absolute mass deviation at 200 Da, as we found that small masses vary according to an absolute rather than a relative error.

 Adducts